dirbs/DCP-iOS-App/README.md

 DCP app utilizes some open source libraries to meet its functional requirements.
 The libraries used and the purpose of their usage are
 -	Alamofire for making network calls.
 -	MTBBarcodeScanner for scanning barcode of IME.
-- SlideMenuControllerSwift for binding views and callbacks to fields and methods.
+- SlideMenuControllerSwift for left Nevigation Drawer.
 -	Hippolyte for unit testing.
 -	Image picker for selecting or taking images.

 ### File Structure
-In DCP source code files are structured in a way that files relaed to a screen are placed in a folder having sub folders for scenes, view, presenter and worker calls.
+In DCP source code files are structured in a way that files related to a screen are placed in a folder having sub folders for scenes, view, presenter and worker calls.